azqanadeem/azqanadeem.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. candidate in the [Cyber Analytics Lab](https://cyber-analytics.nl/) at Delft University of Technology's [Cyber Security group](https://www.tudelft.nl/cybersecurity/), and my advisor is [Dr. ir.
-Sicco Verwer](https://www.tudelft.nl/staff/s.e.verwer/).
+I am a Ph.D. candidate in the [Cyber Analytics Lab](https://cyber-analytics.nl/) at Delft University of Technology's [Cyber Security group](https://www.tudelft.nl/cybersecurity/), advised by [Dr. Sicco Verwer](https://www.tudelft.nl/staff/s.e.verwer/).

 My research lies at the intersection of <b class="main-name">Machine Learning and Cyber Securtiy</b>.
-Specifically, I develop *explainable sequential machine learning pipelines to analyze network attacks*.
+I want to demystify machine learning for security analysts.
+To this aim, I develop *explainable sequential machine learning pipelines to analyze network attacks*.

-Next to research, I teach Cyber Security topics to BSc.
+Next to research, I teach introductory Cyber Security to BSc.
 (Computer Science and Engineering) students.
-The lecture slides can be found under [Cyber Security Lecture Series](https://azqa.github.io/teaching/).
+The teaching material can be found under [Cyber Security Lecture Series](https://azqa.github.io/teaching/).

-Outside of work, I love traveling and landscape photography.
+Outside of work, I love landscape photography and traveling.
 I enjoy discussions about human psychology, devious behavior, cats, imposter syndrome, and... well... cats.